The Difficult Patient Tool Kit, Part 2: Dealing with Family

 Patients aren’t the only ones who can be difficult and demanding; nurses often have to deal with challenges from the patient’s family members, as well.
 Their concern for a loved one can translate into behaviors that range from pestering and complaining to downright threatening.

 In some cultures, large numbers of family members may come to visit a patient all at one time.
 In addition, many healthcare organizations have eased visiting hour restrictions and are allowing more people to be in the room at extended hours throughout the day.
 While a patient’s family should feel welcome, these increased numbers can raise the possibility of difficult interactions.

 Family members may feel they need to “do something” for the patient.
 For example, many in the public are aware of the importance of, “bringing someone with you to the hospital to advocate for you.”
 Some may interpret advocacy as permission to aggressively protect the patient from staff.

 What You Can Do

 Here are several things that you can do to show professionalism and address a patient’s or family’s concerns ― all while squelching negative behaviors and defusing potentially volatile situations:

-• Speak with a calm voice.
+- Speak with a calm voice.
 Avoid indicating impatience or condescension.
-Convey that you are listening – give your full attention, nod your head, maintain eye contact, repeat back what is said to you.
+Convey that you are listening – give your full attention, nod your head, maintain eye contact, and repeat back what is said to you.
 Avoid medical jargon which can confuse or frustrate laypersons.

 Remember, you are working in a professional capacity; if a patient becomes rude or threatening, do not take it personally.
 You are a professional: Stay in control of your own behavior.